marko-js/marko/packages/marko/docs/compiler.md

 To hook into the `transform` stage you can use the `transform` option in the `marko.json` file.

+### Analyze

+Next up is the analyze stage.
+This stage is intended to do non mutative analysis of the entire AST in a way that is cached in memory.
+Meta data should be stored on the `.extra` property of nodes and typically read in the [translate](#translate) stage, or using the child template analysis helpers.

+To hook into the `analyze` stage you can use the `analyze` option in the `marko.json` file.

 ### Translate

 Finally, we have the translation stage.
 This stage is Marko's "Rosetta Stone" and is responsible for turning your beautiful Marko code into the optimized JavaScript you'd rather avoid writing.